Office of the Public Defender

 Assistant Public Defender

-As an Assistant in Public Defender Sellitti’s Administration, Fletcher oversees the agency’s Civil Litigation, Megan’s Law, Intensive Supervision Program, Expungement, and Recovery Court practice units, and serves as an administrator in various capacities, such as processing and responding to civil subpoenas served on the agency.
-Prior to his appointment as Assistant Public Defender, Fletcher served for almost a decade as the Deputy of the agency’s Special Litigation Unit, where he prosecuted civil rights actions on behalf of the agency, including those related to the remote incarceration of county jail detainees and conditions of confinement in county jails.
-As a Deputy, Fletcher also served as the Chief Counsel to the agency’s statewide Megan’s Law practice, which entailed representing individuals at every level of the state’s court system, including the Supreme Court of New Jersey; coordinating and delivering statewide training programs; and working on several legislative initiatives in New Jersey.
+Prior to his appointment as Assistant Public Defender, Fletcher served for nearly a decade as the Deputy of the agency’s Special Litigation Unit, where he prosecuted civil rights actions on behalf of the agency, including those related to the remote incarceration of county jail detainees and conditions of confinement in county jails.
+As a Deputy, he also served as the Chief Counsel to the NJOPD’s statewide Megan’s Law practice, where he represented individuals at every level of the state’s court system, including the Supreme Court of New Jersey.
+Additionally, he was responsible for coordinating and delivering statewide training programs as well as for working on several legislative initiatives in the state.

 Fletcher is a graduate of Rutgers School of Law, Camden, and has an undergraduate degree in History from Rowan University.
 He began his legal career by clerking for the Honorable Louise DiRenzo Donaldson, R.J.S.C., in the Criminal Division of Camden County Superior Court.
 Prior to becoming an attorney, Fletcher served in U.S. Coast Guard and worked in the maritime shipping industry, working as a project manager in the response and mitigation of marine oil spills.
 He lives with his wife and four children in West Deptford, New Jersey.